Automated Deep Learning: Neural Architecture Search Is Not the End: Overview

-Traditionally, data engineering efforts have been guided with or without model performance in mind, and these are sometimes called ``wrapper'' or ``filter'' methods, respectively; filter methods, e.g., PCA, often lean on statistical properties of the datasets alone.
+In summary, the current state of automated data engineering in AutoDL -- what little of it exists -- is primarily about getting as much data as possible and leveraging what exists with maximal efficiency.
+Traditionally, the field of ML may guide such efforts with or without model performance in mind, and these are sometimes called ``wrapper'' or ``filter'' methods, respectively; filter methods, e.g., PCA, often lean on statistical properties of the datasets alone.
 Although filter methods are much faster than wrapper methods, especially given that training a DNN for validation is so expensive, virtually all AutoDL endeavors in this area have thus far focused on model performance, i.e., they deal with wrapper methods.
-Unsurprisingly, this preoccupation challenges the efficiency of automated data engineering in general, although other factors can of course impact the rating either way.
-For instance, data generation often requires the expensive training of generator models, while, conversely, the computational demands for both data augmentation and data selection can be ameliorated somewhat by weight sharing -- see \Secref{sec:nas-boost-eval} -- and online approaches, respectively.

-Nonetheless, computational cost aside, there is a reason these approaches are employed to begin with.
-The information content provided by both label generation and data augmentation has been showed to markedly improve model accuracy.
-Data generation and selection both have promise too, although the latter refines rather than enriches a dataset and thus strains against its own performance ceiling, i.e., it is limited by what data is available.
-To be fair, both have also only had limited exploration in AutoDL thus far, applied only to small datasets, which means there has not been the same degree of model-improvement claims in the literature.

-In fact, data generation in AutoDL can be considered particularly experimental at the current time, suggesting that approaches do not have the same degree of performance stability as the other three trends of interest, even if, admittedly, auto-augmentation has only been primarily tested within the context of vision problems.
-Additionally, data generation sticks out in terms of scalability.
-Specifically, algorithms for the other three AutoDL trends typically scale reasonably well with respect to the size of a problem dataset, i.e., the yardstick of interest for these approaches, as they simply involve operations applied to instances of data.
-In contrast, it is unclear as to how an interpolating/extrapolating data generation algorithm depends on dataset size, given that some data instances paint out a far more informative picture of a global features-to-label space than others.
-In short, more study is required.